leebri101/Chef-de-Party/README.md

 ## **Project Planning**
 ### **Target Audiences:**
-* For potential clients and employers to present to about showcasing my personal portfolio.
+* For users who want to be able to enjoy a short quiz.
-* For users who want inspiration for a personal portfolio design.
+* For users who enjoy a short interactive game.

 ### **Site Objectives:**
-* Allowing users to able use and view projects and get in touch with the owner of the site.
+* Allowing users to easily interact with the page without any technical or difficult complications.
-* To create a simple, effective and user-friendly site which clients and employers can navigate with.
+* To create a simple, effective and user-friendly quiz page which any can use or take inspiration from.

 ### **User Stories:**
-* As a user I want to be able to navigate the website with ease.
+* As a user I want to be able to navigate the site with ease.
-* As a user I want to be drawn in with the appearance of the website.
+* As a user I want to enjoy being able to do a short quiz that doesn't make it long or boring.
-* As an employer I want to be able to gauge at how much the user has shown their creativity.
+* As the owner I want to be able to see a simple but smooth transition in animations used in the quiz.
-* As a client I want to be able to see the work that the owner has done and be able to contact them for a future collaboration.
+* As the owner i want to be able to allow users to feel comfortable with interacting with the simple commands.

 ### **Wire-Frames:**
-* To prevent any digressions towards the project aims & objectives I have made a basic wire-frame via [Figma](https://www.figma.com/file/uAbTphZwZsXFHnrtA8asCY/Welcome-to-FigJam?type=whiteboard&node-id=0%3A1&t=YDDw9WSsovAuHcRM-1) to refer back to in case of any major changes to the project.
+* To prevent any digressions towards the project aims & objectives I have made a basic wire-frame via [Figma](https://www.figma.com/board/XEvFJX797o9pZ8cLhqcUOX/Chef-de-Partie?node-id=0-1&t=ahsLbSTdHofYGlSp-0) to refer back to in case of any major changes to the project.

-[Wire-frame](doc/wireframe/) were all designed in Figma for a more simpler design.
+[Wire-frames](doc/wireframe/) were all designed in Figma for a more simple but effective design.
 * [Home Page](doc/wireframe/home.png)
 * [About Me Page](doc/wireframe/about.png)
 * [Skills Page](doc/wireframe/skills.png)
 * [Projects Page](doc/wireframe/projects.png)
 * [Contact Page](doc/wireframe/contact.png)

-There have been some considerable cosmetic changes to the static site to improve the UX, however most of design was kept to original plan on the wireframes.
+There have been some considerable cosmetic changes to the static site to improve the UX, however most of design was kept to original plan on the wire-frames.
 Some of these changes may include:-
 * An interactive carousel at which the user can browse through manually.
 * A short automatic image gallery.
 * A blended in contact page (subject to change at a later date).